mahashu/ai-hallucination-research/README.md

 **Papers**
 - *A Puma in a Teacup* — the framework: signal quality, incentive restructuring, and the constraint set that produced the hallucination-suppression effect as a side finding.
 - *Standing on a Trapdoor* — the empirical case: trial data, mechanism, and the IDK+COMP result.
-- *Taxonomy of AI Bullshit* — the coding system used to classify hallucination and hedging behavior across all trials.
+- *Taxonomy of AI Hallucination and Hedging Categories* — the coding system used to classify hallucination and hedging behavior across all trials.

 **Hallucination Test Suite and Execution Records**
 - The test strings (prompts) and activation blocks (used to impose governance conditions on the AI), are provided for exploration of our governance mega-prompts and potential replication of the results reported in the Puma and Trapdoor papers.
 These are in Hallucination Test Suite.